Police: Carol Stream kids fight off man attempting to abduct girl Friday night

 He was last seen leaving westbound on a light-blue bicycle with skinny tires on the path between Flint Trail and Chippewa Trail.

-He is described as being 5’10” – 6’0″, with an average build, wavy short dark hair and a beard.
+He is described as being 5’10” – 6’0″, with an average build and dark skin, wavy short dark hair and a beard.
 Police said he’s estimated to be in his late 20s.

 If you have any information, you’re encouraged to contact police at 630-668-2167.